 Are you completely in the dark on soft magnetic composites?
 All brushed up on the basics but need a little more research?
 Or somewhere in between?
 Keep reading to learn what makes SMC so important to parts in motor and other applications.

 Fran Hanejko is an industry-leading expert who happens to work with Horizon as our Senior Advanced Materials Engineer.
-Fran has decades of experience in the powdered metal industry, including managing customer applications for Hoeganaes Corp., the world’s leader in metal powder development and production.
+Fran has decades of experience in the powder metal industry, including managing customer applications for Hoeganaes Corp., the world’s leader in metal powder development and production.
 He graduated from Drexel University in 1974 with a master’s degree in materials engineering.

 Contact Fran with your questions by filling out the form below.